 Sallagh Braes is where, in Episode 7 of Season 6, we find the Hound, who has abandoned his previously violent life for a peaceful existence in a quiet village.

-Unfortunately, this wonderful dream is shattered when the village is set upon by three men from the Brotherhood without Banners, who murder all the villagers.
+Unfortunately, this dream is shattered when the village is set upon by three men from the Brotherhood without Banners, who murder all the villagers.
 Very Game of Thrones.
 Suffice to say, the Hound is not pleased and heads off to exact his revenge.

 There’s a walking route that takes you to the Sallagh Braes from the Linford Car Park, which you can see described here.